-Though my dad was a published poet and letter-to-the-editor-writer, short poetry is my chosen vehicle, my idiom, my groove.
-Crafting words in 5-7-5 / 3-5-3 / 2-3-2 / and free-forms; taking liberties with traditional structures, while also honoring them.
+Though my dad was a published long-form poet and letter-to-the-editor-writer, “micro-poetry” is my chosen vehicle, my idiom, my groove.
+Crafting words in 5-7-5 / 3-5-3 / 2-3-2 and free-forms; taking liberties with traditional structures, while also honoring them.

-If, as they say, brevity is the soul of wit, and since I count myself among the (occasionally) witty wordsmiths who walk among us, perhaps my love of wit is why I love brief, short-form poetry a.k.a.: “micropoetry” in modern parlance…
+If, as they say, brevity is the soul of wit, and since I count myself among the witty wordsmiths who walk among us, perhaps my love of wit is why I love brief, short-form poetry?

-I write only Haiku and Senyru; NOT Tanka, limericks or other forms – I guess it’s the jewel-like faceting, crafting (OCD?) of 17 (or 11, or 7) well-chosen syllables, into a thought-image, which inspires and intrigues me.
-And, combining these short poems with my photographs (Haiku + Images = “Haikumages“) takes it to a different place.
-My purpose in pairing pictures with words, is to add depth and dimension to the “thought-image” of each haiku, not to dilute, pollute, or otherwise spoil it!
+I write only Haiku and Senyru; NOT Tanka, limericks or other forms.
+I guess it’s the jewel-like faceting, the crafting of 17 (or 11, or 7) well-chosen syllables, into a “thought-image” which inspires and intrigues me.
+And, combining these short poems with my images (Haiku + Images = “Haikumages“) takes them to a different place.
+My purpose in pairing pictures with words is to add depth and dimension each haiku — NOT to dilute, pollute, or diminish it!

-If, as they say, a picture is indeed “worth a thousand words”, that’s a lot of haiku!
-But with the nuances and multiple meanings of words, plus the combinations, arrangements, and phrasings used, don’t you think words can be worth a thousand words too?
+If, as they say, a picture is indeed “worth a thousand words” then…wow!
+That’s a lot of haiku per picture!
+But with the nuances and multiple meanings of words, plus the combinations, arrangements, and phrasings used, don’t you think a few carefully-selected words can be worth a thousand words (or more) too?
 The possibilities are limitless, infinite!
 Good thing I’m writing short poetry… 🙂

 Oh, and in honor of the main source of my inspiration, in his loving memory, and because the world deserves to enjoy his words too, I maintain a site about my Dad’s writing: George Murray, Poet.